CartoDB/CartoDB-SQL-API/doc/API.md

 - Go to your dashboard.
 - Click on your username in the top right corner, and select "Your API keys."
 - Here, you can view and copy your OAuth Keys and Tokens, and you can request new OAuth Keys.
-Remember that requesting new OAuth Keys will affect all applications using OAuth for your CartDB application, and that your old keys will immediately become invalid.
+Remember that requesting new OAuth Keys will affect all applications using OAuth for your CartoDB application, and that your old keys will immediately become invalid.

 There are many other resources to help you authenticate access via OAuth.
 For further reading, take a look at [this list](http://oauth.net/code/) or at the libraries available for [integrating CartoDB](#libraries-in-different-languages) with several programming languages.